-5.3 Evaluation at the Reproductive Stage
+213 5.3 Evaluation at the Reproductive Stage

-- 215 For evaluation at reproductive stage, spikelet fertility is taken as major and most reliable - parameter [40].
-Exposure to low temperatures during the reproductive stage in rice can cause - 217 male sterility and thereby severe yield loss.
-Cold tolerance at this stage can be evaluated by - spikelet fertility based on cold greenhouse cultivation (CGC) or cold deep-water irrigation - 219 (CDWI).
-Spikelet fertility is calculated as the ratio of filled grains to the total number of florets, - basing on cold greenhouse cultivation (CGC) (12°C/6 d) and cold treatment based on cold deep- - water irrigation (CDWI) (18-19°C/~60 d). - Among above two approaches, cold deep-water irrigation (CDWI) is more efficient as it exposes - plants to a more moderate treatment temperature and a longer treatment period, and is conducted - directly in field.
-So, CDWI is also helpful in evaluating cold tolerance in QTL mapping - population.
+- Spikelet fertility is considered as the most reliable and major parameter while evaluating the stress tolerance at reproductive stage [40].
+Exposure to low temperatures during the reproductive stage in rice can cause male sterility and thereby severe yield loss.
+Cold tolerance at reproductive stage has been evaluated by estimation of spikelet fertility using cold greenhouse cultivation (CGC) or cold deep-water irrigation (CDWI).
+Spikelet fertility is estimated in the rational form - of filled grains to the total number of florets, under cold greenhouse cultivation (CGC) $(12^{\circ}C/6)$ - d) and cold treatment under cold deep-water irrigation (CDWI) ($18-19^{\circ}C/\sim 60 \text{ d}$).

+Researchers have found that cold deep-water irrigation (CDWI) is more efficient among these two above said approaches since it exposes plants to a more moderate treatment temperature and a longer treatment period, and is conducted directly in field.
+So, CDWI is also helpful in evaluating cold tolerance in QTL mapping population.

-6. QTLs identified for Cold Tolerance in Rice
+225 6.
+QTLs identified for Cold Tolerance in Rice